 Copy number one went to the Secretary General of NATO.

-Copy number two went to General Lyman Lemnitzer, who was my boss.
+Copy number two went to General Lyman Lemnitzer, who is my boss, and was known as Sakur, the Supreme Allied Commander of Europe.

 You did, after all, allude to things that you haven't talked about on the air or anywhere else yet.